boerremk/Fibaro/Evohome/readme.md

-!!IMPORTANT!!
+## !!IMPORTANT!!
 Honeywell changed there security to there API some tome ago so you will receive the following error:
 LuaEnvironment: /home/server/bamboo-agent-home/xml-data/build-dir/HC-LE153-JOB1/LuaEngine/vendor/avhttp/avhttp/cookie.hpp:636: bool avhttp::cookies::parse_cookie_string(const string&, std::vector&): Assertion `0' failed.

 I have created two workarounds, you only have to use 1:
 - Change the line "url= 'https://tccna.honeywell.com/Auth/OAuth/Token'" in the function "GetOAuth" of the scene "Evohome API" to: url = ' ' http://boerremk.nl/cgi-bin/access_token2.py'
-- In the Evohome zip there is a file called access_token2.py, install this on a local webserver and cange the line "url= 'https://tccna.honeywell.com/Auth/OAuth/Token'" in the function "GetOAuth" of the scene "Evohome API" to: url = '<webserver-ip>/access_token2.py'
+- In the repository there is a file called access_token2.py, install this on a local webserver and cange the line "url= 'https://tccna.honeywell.com/Auth/OAuth/Token'" in the function "GetOAuth" of the scene "Evohome API" to: url = '<webserver-ip>/access_token2.py'